bufubaoni/antitools/README.markdown

     pydal
     xlsxwriter

-it just to excel for simple
+it just to excel for simple, you should type your own config in `init.conf`.

 12. learnpython
 ----------------------------------------------------------